 Dough Goes Paleo

 Almonds ground in a Vitamix blender stand in for the flour when you bake crackers and cookies.
 Simply pulse blanched nuts with an egg and a smattering of salt to create a saltine cracker dough.
-Add raw honey, butter, bicarbonate of soda and chocolate chips for paleo chocolate chip cookie dough.
+Add raw honey, butter, baking soda and chocolate chips for paleo chocolate chip cookie dough.
 Purchased almond flour is also an option.

 Cauliflower Mimics Grains

-Cauliflower’s bland flavour but hefty texture makes it a handy stand-in for grain.
+Cauliflower’s bland flavor but hefty texture makes it a handy stand-in for grain.
 Quick pulse raw florets using a low speed in your Vitamix blender or grate by hand using a box grater to create paleo nuggets that work in lieu of non-paleo couscous or cracked wheat in cold salads such as tabbouleh.
 Steam the crumbles for 7 to 10 minutes, toss with egg whites and salt and roll into a flat disc to create a paleo-friendly crust that you then top with sauce, meats and veggies before baking.

 Mashed Cauliflower for Potatoes and Hummus

 Steam a whole head of cauliflower and toss liberally with salt and grass-fed, clarified butter before puréeing into a paleo-acceptable side dish that tastes almost identical to mashed potatoes.
 Butter is dairy, but grass-fed versions are acceptable as a fat on most paleo diets.
 If you prefer to avoid it altogether, use olive oil.
 Traditional hummus is made with chickpeas, which are not paleo-acceptable.
 Instead, whip the plain steamed or roasted cauliflower together with garlic, tahini, olive oil and lemon juice for a paleo hummus that can be used for dipping raw crudité or paleo crackers.